-I am in my fourth year in the Sociology PhD program.
+I am a PhD Candidate in Sociology.
 Before coming to UCLA, I was a fellow in the NIH-funded Kuskaya training program.
 I also worked as a lecturer in the Social Sciences Department at both Pontificia Universidad del Perú and Universidad del Pacífico.
 I got my first masters in Gender and Women’s Studies at the University of Wisconsin, Madison in 2017 and became licensed in Sociology by the Pontificia Universidad del Perú in 2013.

 In my free time, I love going to the beach and watching and playing soccer.

 - 2021: Master of Arts: Sociology.
 University of California, Los Angeles